Abelhubprog/Promtok/README.md

 <details>
   <summary><strong>Manage Your Document Library</strong></summary>
   <br>
   <p>Upload and manage your PDF documents in a central library.
-MAESTRO's advanced Retrieval-Augmented Generation (RAG) pipeline is optimized for academic and technical papers, ensuring your AI agents have access to the right information.</p>
+PROMTOK's advanced Retrieval-Augmented Generation (RAG) pipeline is optimized for academic and technical papers, ensuring your AI agents have access to the right information.</p>
   <p align="center">
     <img src="images/01-document-library.png" alt="Document Library" width="700"/>
   </p>